 If you're travelling to a malarial region, you should take a course of preventive treatment.
 Medications similar to those used to cure malaria can prevent it if taken before, during, and after your trip.
 It's vital to take your medication as prescribed, even after you return home.

 Before travelling, check with your doctor or travel clinic about the region's malaria status.
 Risk of infection also depends on:

 - rural vs. urban areas (rural areas have higher risk)

 - season (infection is more common during the rainy season)

 - time of day (night is worse)

 Since mosquitoes are night feeders, stay away from danger zones – particularly fields, forests, and swamps – from dusk to dawn to avoid being bitten.
 Use permethrin-treated mosquito netting when sleeping, and place screens on doors and windows.
 Using mosquito coils and aerosolized insecticides containing pyrethroids may also help improve protection during this time.

 Wear long sleeves and pants, and light-coloured clothing.
 Put mosquito repellent containing DEET on exposed skin.
 Use products containing up to 30% DEET for adults and children over 12 years – higher concentrations can have serious side effects, especially in children.
 Children 12 years old and younger should use products containing 10% DEET or less.
 Do not apply more than 3 times a day on children 2 to 12 years old.
 For children aged 6 months to 2 years, apply no more than once a day of a product containing 10% or less of DEET.
-DEET and sunscreen combinations are not recommended.
-If sunscreen is needed, apply the sunscreen first, wait 20 minutes, and then apply DEET.
+DEET and sunscreen can be safely worn at the same time.
+Apply the sunscreen first, wait 20 minutes, and then apply DEET.
 Be sure to wash your hands after application.